Republic of Seychelles

 Ambassador to the U.S.--Ronny Jumeau

 (simultaneously accredited to the United Nations, the United States, and Canada)

 The services sector--including transport, communications, commerce, and tourism--has accounted for close to 70% of GDP in recent years.
-The share of manufacturing has been between 15%-20% of GDP, although it fluctuates from year to year owing to changes in output from the Indian Ocean Tuna cannery.
-Public investment in infrastructure and strong foreign direct investment inflows in the tourism sector have kept construction buoyant, with its share of GDP at around 10%.
+The share of manufacturing has been between 15-20% of GDP, although it fluctuates from year to year owing to changes in output from the Indian Ocean Tuna cannery.
+Public investment in infrastructure has kept construction buoyant, with its share of GDP at around 10%.
 Given the shortage of arable land, agriculture, forestry, and fishing (excluding tuna) make a small contribution to national output.

-GDP in 2008 was at $800 million (official exchange rate) and income per capita was at $17,829 (purchasing power parity).
+GDP in 2005 was at $693 million and income per capita was at $8,682, by far the highest in Africa.
 This puts the island in the World Bank's "upper middle-income" bracket with the result that Seychelles is low on the agenda of international donors and aid flows are limited.
-However, given the small size of the economy and its heavy dependence on tourism, the island remains vulnerable to external shocks.
+However, given the small size of the economy, the island remains vulnerable to external shocks.

-Although the per capita income is over $17,000 (PPP), residents often have difficulty obtaining even basic foodstuffs, such as rice and sugar.
+Although the average per capita income is over $8,000, residents often have difficulty obtaining even basic foodstuffs, such as rice and sugar.
 Government mismanagement and excessive economic regulations, including a manipulated exchange rate, have resulted in foreign exchange shortages and a parallel market currency exchange rate double the official rate.